hayeah/sike-react-native-course/intro/index.md

 + Loading platform specific source files. (i.e. `foo.android.js` and `foo.ios.js`)
 + Static image assets for apps.
 + Live-reload.
++ Running ReactNative code in Chrome devtool.

 In development mode the packager is a web server, and your ReactNative app loads the bundled JavaScript project from the packager by making a web request:

 ![](react-native-dev-setup.jpg)

-By default the packager will listen on port 8081.
 To start the packager, run the following command at the root of the project:

 ```sh
 $ react-native start